danosilva81/InvertersChatApp/README.md

 # Investors Chat App
 This is a web application to access a Chat Rooms.
-Users can register and logged in to chat with other logged users and also asks of stock values through the same chat
+Users can register and logged in, to chat with other logged users and also asks of stock values through the same chat.

 It was did it as a test exercise by [Software Engineer Daniel Silva Jiménez](https://www.linkedin.com/in/daniel-silva-jim%C3%A9nez-12871653)